 There always has been, and still will be, stress and fatigue in every workplace.
 However, there is a difference between fatigue and “burnout.”
 According to a recent study, roughly two-thirds of full-time workers admit that they very often, if not always, feel burned out at work.
-Another study found that millennials and other young workers feel the pressure of workplace burnout more readily than previous generations have.
+Another study found that millennials and other young workers feel the causes of burnout more easily than previous generations have.
 Of course, certain positions and industries feel this pressure more strongly than others.

 A reason for younger workers and those in lower positions feeling this way is because they often have less control over their day-to-day decisions and career paths than those in leadership positions.
-They do not usually have the ability or power to adequately address their own burnout since that power is generally in the hands of management or those higher up on the rung of authority.
+They do not usually have the ability or power to adequately address symptoms of burnout since that power is generally in the hands of management or those higher up on the rung of authority.
 With privilege comes responsibility.
-It is management’s responsibility to look after the health and happiness of their workforce and set the example.
+It is management’s responsibility to look after employee engagement, adopting initiatives that reduce the risk of burnout and promote employee wellbeing.

 A year-long survey conducted at select tech companies showed somewhat surprising results for the primary reason for employee burnout.
 Nearly 23% of those surveyed said that poor leadership or management was a significant cause for them feeling this way.
-Other significant factors cited were excessive workloads, lack of career control, and toxic workplace atmosphere, but most of these issues are ultimately the result of poor leadership or management as well.
+Other significant warning signs were excessive workloads, lack of career control, and toxic workplace atmosphere, but most of these issues are ultimately the result of poor leadership or managers failing to help employees.

-Quite often, leadership prefer just to shift the blame and say that employees that feel overloaded only have themselves to blame, since they let themselves get to that point.
-While that may be the case at times, even the best and brightest employees can suffer from workplace burnout.
-In today’s fast-paced world, being a workaholic is often expected to climb the corporate ladder.
-On top of this mentality, workers also must often deal with stressed-out managers, pressures due to looming layoffs, or pressure from home.
-All of these factors can quickly pile onto an employee and easily cause workplace burnout.
+Quite often, leadership prefers just to shift the blame and say that employees that feel overloaded only have themselves to blame, since they let themselves get to that point.
+While that may be the case at times, even the best and brightest employees can suffer from healthcare issues and workplace burnout.
+In today’s fast-paced world, being a workaholic is often expected to climb the corporate ladder with little regard for a healthy work-life balance.
+The pandemic reduced the barriers between work life and personal life, with some remote workers facing pressure to be on the clock far more than their initial job descriptions detailed.
+On top of this, the employee experience often includes stressed-out managers, pressures due to looming layoffs, or pressure from home.
+All of these factors can quickly pile onto an employee and easily cause workplace burnout and high employee turnover.